pafable/work-smarter-blog/readme.md

 Once your PR is merged into the master branch it will be automatically deployed to Digital Ocean using Github Actions.

+The github actions workflow will create a terraform workspace (default will be dev) and will fill the environment variable used in the terraform code.
 ## Reference Docs
 - Terraform Digital Ocean [documentation](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs)
 - Digital Ocean [documentation](https://docs.digitalocean.com/products/)